-Motivation: This requirement is to be inline with the general orientation of IETF work.
-DMM deployment is foreseen in midto long-term horizon, when IPv6 is expected to be far more common than today.
+Motivation: This requirement conforms to the general orientation of IETF work.
+DMM deployment is foreseen in mid-to long-term horizon, when IPv6 is expected to be far more common than today.
 It is also unnecessarily complex to solve this problem for IPv4, as we will not be able to use some of the IPv6-specific features/tools.

-4.4.
+5.4.
 Existing mobility protocols